I’m not pretty enough.

 LADIES, THIS HAS TO STOP!!

-It’s not only terrible for our own health and self-image, but if you have a daughter/niece/god-daughter/whatever, guess what…they’re picking up on it and that’s teaching them how to, not only look at themselves, but how to behave around other women.
+It’s not only terrible for your own health and self-image, but if you have a daughter/niece/god-daughter/whatever, guess what…they’re picking up on it and you're teaching them how to, not only look at themselves, but how to behave around other women.

-Aside from just feeling better about ourselves when we avoid negative self-talk, there are also numerous other benefits of doing a 180 and practicing positive self-talk...
+Aside from just feeling better about yourself by avoiding negative self-talk, there are numerous benefits of doing a 180 and practicing positive self-talk...

 - Less stress